mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 **Another person**: Is that similar to what Dogen talks about whole-being Buddha nature?
 No Buddha nature, Buddha nature, whole-being Buddha nature.

-**Katagiri**: [The self] is the entire whole world like this.
-That is the spirit of *shikan*.
+**Katagiri**: [The self] is the entire whole world like this; that is the spirit of *shikan*.
 That is not an abstract idea, an abstract understanding of human life.
 You can manifest it in the concrete aspect of human life.
 That is sweeping the ground, wiping the floors.
 That’s why doing zazen or gassho is nothing but the entire whole world.

 ##### 7:40

 **Question**: Also we say “nothing to attain.”
 Then it’s like the question always comes up, why do we practice?
-So we say.

 **Katagiri**: But you already attain a certain stage; that’s why you have questions, [like] “why do we have to do it?”
 Do you understand?
 You already touch it.
 “No attainment” means just the one [feeling], nothing around this.
 So at that time, who touches this [feeling]?
 Nothing.
 Just like sleeping.
 Sleeping as object and sleeper as subject, just one [feeling].
 Who touches sleep?
 I?
 No. Or, “I am touching sleep” means already you attain.
 But actually you are really sleeping exactly.

 **Same person**: So arrogance is to attain.

 **Katagiri**: Sure.
-That is called very pure purity, beyond purity or impurity, beyond idea or trace of subject and object.
-Exactly.
+That is called very pure purity, beyond purity or impurity, beyond idea or trace of subject and object, exactly.

 ##### 9:45